noveline4530/ai-trading-bot/instructions_sj_v1.md

         - `btc_balance`: Reveals the quantity of Bitcoin within the portfolio at the decision's time, demonstrating the portfolio's market exposure.
         - `krw_balance`: Indicates the amount of Korean Won available for trading at the time of the decision, signaling liquidity.
         - `btc_avg_buy_price`: Provides the average acquisition cost of the Bitcoin holdings, serving as a metric for evaluating the past decisions' performance and the prospective future profitability.
+        - `btc_krw_price`: Represents the price of Bitcoin in Korean Won (KRW) at the time of the transaction, reflecting the value of one Bitcoin during the trade.
         - `btc_krw_balance`: Represents the Korean Won equivalent value of the Bitcoin holdings, reflecting the market value of the Bitcoin in the portfolio.
         - `total_krw_balance`: The sum of the Korean Won balance (krw_balance) and the Bitcoin’s Korean Won equivalent value (btc_krw_balance), representing the total asset value of the portfolio in Korean Won terms.